blytkerchan/blytkerchan.github.io/_posts/2015-11-06-interesting-modifications-to-the-lamport-queue.markdown

     From any point in a program’s execution, some thread is guaranteed to complete its operation.
 Lock-freedom ensures the absence of livelock, but not starvation.
 Obstruction-freedom
     Every thread is guaranteed to complete its operation provided it eventually executes in isolation.
 In other words, if at some point in a program’s execution we suspend all threads except one, then this thread’s operation will terminate.
 Wait-freedom is the Holy Grail of non-blocking algorithms: if you can find a non-trivial wait-free algorithm that suits a general need, you will have earned the respect of many a programmer.
-Lamport's algorithm is actually wait-free, but it has the caveat of failing when the queue is full/empty (which is OK in many cases, but in some cases, it means the producer has to loop back and wait for there to be space available, so the algorithm really becomes lock-free rather than wait-free) ((So close, yet so far away....)).
+Lamport's algorithm is actually wait-free, but it has the caveat of failing when the queue is full/empty (which is OK in many cases, but in some cases, it means the producer has to loop back and wait for there to be space available, so the algorithm really becomes lock-free rather than wait-free)[^3].

+[^3]: So close, yet so far away...

 Let's get back to the code.
 Initializing the structure is straight-forward: